 Fee Accounts.
-Investors may purchase units through registered investment advisers, certified financial planners or registered broker-dealers who in each case either charge investor accounts ('Fee Accounts') periodic fees for brokerage services, financial planning, investment advisory or asset management services, or provide such services in connection with an investment account for which a comprehensive 'wrap fee'' charge ('Wrap Fee') is imposed.
+Investors may purchase units through registered investment advisers, certified financial planners or registered broker-dealers who in each case either charge investor accounts ("Fee Accounts") periodic fees for brokerage services, financial planning, investment advisory or asset management services, or provide such services in connection with an investment account for which a comprehensive "wrap fee" charge ("Wrap Fee") is imposed.
 You should consult your financial advisor to determine whether you can benefit from these accounts.
 To purchase units in these Fee Accounts, your financial advisor must purchase units designated with one of the Fee Account CUSIP numbers, if available.
 Please contact your financial advisor for more information.
-If units of the trust are purchased for a Fee Account and the units are subject to a Wrap Fee in such Fee Account (i.e., the trust is "Wrap Fee Eligible") then investors are eligible to purchase the units at a public offering price that is not subject to the maximum distribution of 2.00% received by authorized brokers and dealers who are participating in the distribution of the trust, but will be subject to the maximum distribution fee, net of such concession amount, plus the organization costs.
+If units of the trust are purchased for a Fee Account and the units are subject to a Wrap Fee in such Fee Account (i.e., the trust is "Wrap Fee Eligible") then investors are eligible to purchase the units at a public offering price that is not subject to, and will not include, the concession of 2.00% received by authorized brokers and dealers who are participating in the distribution of the units, but will be subject to the maximum distribution fee, net of such concession amount, plus the organization costs.
 Further, for units purchased by accounts without the involvement of certain agents or intermediaries aiding in the distribution of units of the trust, the initial distribution fee included in the maximum distribution fee may be decreased or eliminated.
 Consequently, the price that investors pay to purchase units may differ.